TEL: 021 855 0395

 - Near Muduma National Park, Kwando Camp offers you hospitality and activities in a beautiful and unspoilt country.

 - Camping on the banks of the Kwando river in the bush for nature lovers.
 Close to Bwabwata National Park.

-LIANSHULU LODGE - Luxury accommodation in the Mudumu National Park.
+- Luxury accommodation with excellent meals and wonderful game watching in the Mudumu National Park.

-POPA FALLS - Popa Falls now fully rebuild modern and luxurious.
+- Popa Falls resort is close to the rapids of the Kavango river.
+Now fully rebuild modern and luxurious.

-MAHANGU SAFARI LODGE - Comfortably styled and thatched - a revamped lodge in the Caprivi Region of Namibia right next to the Mahango National Park.
-The word "Mahangu" means "food of the local people"
+- Comfortably styled and thatched lodge in the Caprivi Region of Namibia right next to the Mahango National Park.

-Temba Travel provides excellent accommodation in the region.
-Compared to similar accommodation in the Okavango Delta, prices in this area are much lower while you can enjoy an even better safari experience and game viewing.
-The luxurious Kwando Camp, just outside the Mudumu National Park, offers beautiful views across the Kwando River and the accommodation comprises island tents, tree houses or campsites.
-The Namushasha Lodge is a luxury bush lodge overlooking a tranquil hippo pool.
+Temba Travel can assist you in finding accommodation in the region.
+In comparison to similar accommodation in the Okavango Delta prices are a lot cheaper and you will find it to be an excellent safari and game viewing experience.
+The lovely Kwando Camp, just outside the Mudumu National Park, offers beautiful views across the Kwando River.
+You can choose between island tents, tree houses or campsites.
+The Namushasha Lodge is a luxury bush lodge overlooking the tranquil hippo pool.
 You are housed in air-conditioned en-suite bungalows and there are many opportunities for game viewing and birding.

 Drive from the Caprivi to Etosha National Park and from there to Damaraland or Kaokoland in the west of Namibia.
 It might take you two days, but it will be worth the effort.
 In Damaraland there are a number of excellent lodges, but Twyfelfontein Country Lodge near the petrified forest at the famous Twyfelfontein rock paintings is certainly our choice.